theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator - unfinished.rst

   This function does nothing.
 In the submethod library itself it simply lists the changelog.

-.. py:function:: STEP1_PrepareRegistryAndCfgFile(variable ML_STAR)
+.. py:function:: STEP1_PrepareRegistryAndCfgFile(device ML_STAR)

   This function prepares the system files and registry to perform the error simulation.
 You can put this step at the beginning of your method, and you can disable it after the 1st run, once all registry and configuration settings are done.
 It switches off the checksum in the registry, asking for confirmation to modify the registry during run.
 It converts the \Config\ML_STAR_Simulator.cfg file to ASCII.
 It creates a copy of ML_STAR_Simulator.cfg named ML_STAR_Simulator.cfg.bak for future restoration if needed.
 It replaces the string reload "0" with reload "1".

   :params ML_STAR: The instrument being used.
 Should be ML_STAR.
-  :type ML_STAR: Variable
+  :type ML_STAR: Device
   :return: None
   :rtype: N/A

-.. py:function:: STEP2a_SimulateError_Channels(variable ChannelNumber, variable WhenSimulateError, variable ErrorToSimulate, variable ML_STAR)
+.. py:function:: STEP2a_SimulateError_Channels(variable ChannelNumber, variable WhenSimulateError, variable ErrorToSimulate, device ML_STAR)

   This function simulates an error in the channels.
 It can simulate an error of your choice (between errors 1 and 12) in a desired channel at any step of the pipetting process.
 The error codes are:
   - 1.......
 Liquid Level not found  (error 06/70)